Thursday, January 1, 2026

 Hypes

 ICT has a rich history of hypes where people thought that this would be a panacea for all problems.
-These hypes lasted for some time like paradigms in Karl Popper's science philosophy.
+These hypes lasted for some time like paradigms in Thomas Kuhn's theory about evolution of science.
 From the top of my head we had the following hypes in the past:

 • relational / SQL databases (70's)